rencore/sharepoint-sonarqube/README.md

 #SonarQube SPCAF Plugins

+##What is SPCAF?
+SPCAF is the SharePoint Code Analysis Framework which is for Microsoft SharePoint and Office.
+SPCAF scans all files in WSPs, Add-in packages, Javascript and PowerShell script files and applies several hundred rules.
+If a violation against one of these rules is detected a notification is added to the report.

+The notification are reported with their severity e.g. CriticalError, Error, CriticalWarning, Warning or Information

+The generated report aggregates the notifications and displays each violation with filename, line number and source code (if available) to make it easier to solve the issue.

+Please see [https://www.spcaf.copm](https://www.spcaf.copm) for more information.

+##SonarQube Integration

 SonarQube allows you to use MSBuild to run static code analysis tools.
 This plugin by Rencore GmbH the creators of SharePoint Code Analysis Framework (SPCAF) allows you to configure a build task to import code analysis results after a build has been completed.

 The source is included in the repository and it is required that you take the sub version which matches your SPCAF version in order to work.